ibm-cloud-docs/watson-assistant/web-chat-security.md

 For detailed information about JSON Web Tokens, see the [JWT specification](https://tools.ietf.org/html/rfc7519){: external}).
 {: tip}

-## Steps for enabling web chat security
+Enabling web chat security involves making the following customizations:
-{: #web-chat-security-steps }

-Implementing web chat security requires that a developer make changes to your website code.
-At a high level, the process of enabling security is as follows:

-1. In your web application code, implement a function that generates a JWT signed with your private encryption key.
+- Implementing web application server code that generates a JWT signed with your private encryption key

-1. In the web chat embed script on your website, use the web chat API to specify the generated JWT so it is included with all messages sent to the assistant.
+- Customizing the web chat configuration to provide the generated JWT

-1. Enable security in the web chat security settings and specify your public encryption key, which the web chat integration will use to verify that messages it receives were signed with your private key.
+- Enabling security in the web chat security settings

     After you enable web chat security, any message received by the web chat integration that is not accompanied by a properly signed JWT will be rejected.
     {: important}